Sequential 1-bit Mean Estimation with Near-Optimal Sample Complexity: INTRODUCTION

 While abundant, most of the existing literature differs in major aspects including the estimation goal itself, the use of parametric models, and/or imposing significantly stronger assumptions.
 To our knowledge, none of the existing work on non-parametric distributed estimation captures our problem setup.
 For example, distributed non-parametric density estimation~\cite{BarnesHO20, AcharyaCST21a} is an inherently harder problem, and accordingly the authors impose certain regularity conditions on the density function (e.g., belonging to Sobolev space).
 Similarly, distributed non-parametric function estimation problems in~\cite{zhu2018distributed, Szab2018AdaptiveDM, Szab2020DistributedFE, cai2022distributednonparametric, zaman2022distributed} assume certain tail bounds on the likelihood ratio (e.g., Gaussian white noise model).

 \textbf{Distributed mean estimation (DME).} Several works study variants of mean estimation under communication constraints directly.
 A large body of work focuses on parametric settings, often assuming a known location-scale family \cite{kipnis2022mean, kumar2025one} with a particular emphasis on Gaussians \cite{ribeiro2006bandwidth1, cai2022distributed, cai2024distributed}.
-Many such estimators are based on inverting a CDF, which can be highly depending on exact knowledge of the parametric family, and is further ruled out by the fact that our non-parametric family $\mathcal{D}(\lambda, \sigma)$ includes non-invertible CDFs.
+These estimators crucially rely on CDF inversion, which are highly dependent on exact knowledge of the parametric family, and are not suitable for our non-parametric setting.
 The non-parametric mean estimators in~\cite{luo2005universal, ribeiro2006bandwidth2} can handle broader distributional families but require additional assumptions such as bounded support and/or smooth density functions.
 Furthermore, some of these estimators require more than 1 bit of feedback (per coordinate) per sample.
-In contrast, our 1-bit mean estimator works for all distributions whose first two moments lie within known bounds.
+A recent independent work on non-adaptive 1-bit mean estimation \cite{abdalla2026robust} partially circumvents these restrictive assumptions.
+However, their estimator adopts a fixed quantization range whose width scales as $\Omega(\sigma^2/\epsilon)$ in the worst-case,\footnote{To bound the worst-case truncation bias by $O(\epsilon)$ under only a finite-variance assumption, it can be shown that one must set the range to be $\Omega(\sigma^2/\epsilon)$ due to the worst-case tightness of Cantelli's inequality (a one-sided version of Chebyshev's inequality).} and this translates to a sample complexity of $\Omega(\sigma^4 / \epsilon^4)$.
+In contrast, our adaptive 1-bit mean estimator achieves near-optimal $\widetilde{O}(\sigma^2/\epsilon^2)$ rates for all distributions whose first two moments lie within known bounds.